 This creates a perverse dynamic.
 Products with high-friction cancellation flows report lower voluntary churn (fewer customers complete the cancellation process) but higher involuntary churn (more customers exit through payment failure).
 The aggregate churn rate may be similar, but the composition has shifted — and the recovery economics are worse, because a larger share of the “involuntary” pool is actually unreachable.

 AI interviews surface this dynamic directly.
 When a customer describes allowing their payment to lapse because “it was easier than figuring out how to cancel,” the intelligence has immediate implications for both the cancellation flow design and the accuracy of your churn reporting.
 Every customer classified as involuntary who was actually a passive exit inflates your dunning recovery targets and understates your true voluntary churn rate.
+This shows up in board metrics as an artificially low voluntary churn number that masks a higher underlying departure rate.

-Building predictive models from interview classifications
+How do you build predictive models from interview classifications?

 Once you have 50-100 failed-payment interviews classified into the three categories, you can build a more accurate behavioral model.
 The interview data provides labeled training data — customers definitively classified as involuntary, disengaged-but-recoverable, or mentally churned — that your product analytics team can use to identify which behavioral features best predict each category.

-Typical patterns that emerge: genuinely involuntary churners tend to have had recent in-app activity within 48 hours of the payment failure, open support tickets, and engagement with new feature announcements.
+Typical patterns that emerge: genuinely involuntary churners tend to have had recent in-app activity within 24 hours of the payment failure, open support tickets, and engagement with new feature announcements.
 Mentally churned customers typically show a gradual decline in session frequency starting 4-8 weeks before the payment event, often correlated with a specific product event — a feature removal, a UI change, or an unresolved support interaction that the customer never escalated.
 The disengaged-but-recoverable segment sits between these patterns, often showing intermittent usage that suggests ambivalence rather than departure.

 These labeled behavioral models allow you to scale classification beyond the interviewed population, applying probabilistic segmentation to every failed payment in real time.
 The interviews continue to serve as a validation set, confirming whether the model’s predictions hold as your customer base and product evolve.